mgcrea/benchmark-kaizoumark/_posts/2013-04-05-three-golden-rules-open-source.md

 ## Push your changes back upstream
 Most companies are very reluctant to develop in the Open: that's a cultural thing.

-To be fair, even if the licence of most Open Source components will force you publish your changes when you release a product, nothing prevents you from keeping them private during the development phase.
+To be fair, even if the licence of most Open Source components will force you to publish your changes when you release a product, nothing prevents you from keeping them private during the development phase.

 So, the first thing you will be asked when you start a new project based on Open Source software is often to replicate everything in a private corporate environment.
 You can even be asked to release your changes at the end of the project in a separate public repository to limit the chances some competitor might use them (nasty !).